Gordon McLendon: Movies and theatres

 In 1959, McLendon co-produced and co-starred in two sci-fi monster movies filmed in Texas, The Killer Shrews and The Giant Gila Monster.
 He produced over 150 motion-picture campaigns for United Artists from 1963 to 1966.
 At one point, he became the largest shareholder in Columbia Pictures.
 He was the executive producer of Escape to Victory, directed by John Huston and starring Michael Caine, Sylvester Stallone, and Max von Sydow.
 He also owned McLendon Theatres, which operated more than forty movie theatres throughout the south, including many drive-ins.

 Oil

 McLendon's father-in-law was former Louisiana Governor and oil magnate James A. Noe who, along with his partner, Governor Huey Long, formed the controversial Win or Lose Oil Company.
 The firm was established to obtain leases on state-owned lands so that the directors might collect bonuses and sublease the mineral rights to the major oil companies.
 Although ruled legal, these activities were done in secret and the stockholders were unknown to the public.
 Noe and Long made a profit on the bonuses and the resale of those state leases, using the funds primarily for political purposes.

+McLendon had his own investments in the oil business.
+He was a friend of the Dallas oilman Clint Murchison Jr.